pietrofranceschi/HomogenMSI/README.md

 # homogenMSI

 This repository accompanies the article: Drug homogeneity index in mass spectrometry imaging and provides a reference implementation of our pipeline for drug homogeneity assessment in a given MSI data at different user-defined parameters.
-At the moment, our pipeline accepts data from single analytical platform, i.e. analyze 7.5.
+At the moment, our pipeline accepts data from the single analytical platform, i.e. analyze 7.5.

 There are two main functions in our pipeline: